HeadspaceMeditation/flutter-plugins/packages/ada_chat_flutter/README.md

 Link to that html file must be passed as `embedUri` parameter to `AdaWebView` widget.

-Don't forged to add yor domain to allow list on Ada dashboard.
+Don't forget to add yor domain to the allow list on Ada dashboard.

 ### handle parameter